 Water trapping raccoons using a pocket set is probably the easiest and most effective way to trap a raccoon along a stream or river.

-The set is quick and easy to make plus you have the ability to catch additional furbearers like mink and muskrats who also find the set irresistible.
+The set is quick and easy to make, plus you have the ability to catch additional furbearers like mink and muskrats who also find the set irresistible.

-In fact, a lot of trappers actually spend to much time looking for the perfect location to make a raccoon set.
+In fact, a lot of trappers actually spend too much time looking for the perfect location to make a raccoon set.

 Instead of building elaborate sets in the "perfect spot" just keep an open mind and look for an area where you see raccoon sign.